 How does the fitnaturally healthy eating pyramid work in real life?

 If you think of your dinner plate, your main meal, the largest part of it should be vegetables or salad with the ‘side dishes’ being the carbs and protein.
 That’s whole carbs, so root vegetables, wholegrain rice and pasta and so on.
 Protein is beans, pulses, eggs, fish and shellfish, poultry, meat or cheese, in that order.
 Vary the protein type across the week including some from all types but more from those at the wider parts of our pyramid.

 Looking beyond the main meal your day should include other whole grains such as oats and wholemeal real bread as well as other dairy foods such as full fat plain yoghurt, kefir, whole milk and butter.
-Have a few nuts and seeds and a little fruit, about slightly heaped cupped hands of fruit a day is about right.
+Have a few nuts and seeds and a little fruit, a slightly heaped cupped hands of fruit a day is about right.
 Use unrefined vegetable oils to dress salads and vegetables or for gentle frying or roasting; extra virgin olive oil works perfectly for so many things.
-You can also happily use animal fats for roasting certain foods, such as potatoes – goose fat or lard work well but fats and oils are at the narrower end of the pyramid.
+You can also happily use animal fats for roasting certain foods, such as potatoes – goose fat or lard work well but fats and oils are at the narrower end of the healthy eating pyramid.
 Despite what we hear from the currently popular ‘low carb high fat’ regime, fat, while necessary, is very high in energy.
 You’ll get more bang for your buck filling up on veg than you will filling up on fatty foods.

 Why do you put beans and pulses as such a large part of the diet?